The Sold-Out Jeans Meghan Markle Loves for Dates with Prince Harry Are Back in Stock

 Meghan Markle may be on the road to royalty, but she still loves a pair of ripped jeans just like the rest of us.
 Prince Harry’s bride-to-be has already won over the hearts of fashionistas around the world with her style choices, from classic coats to cool-girl denim outfits.
-Known for inciting fashion frenzies whenever she steps out, Markle has caused designs from multiple brands to sell out within hours and even crashed some websites — all starting with the Mother Denim jeans that she wore to her first public appearance as a couple with Prince Harry at the Invictus Games in Toronto last September.
+Known for inciting fashion frenzies whenever she steps out, Markle has caused designs from multiple brands to sell out within hours and even crashed some websites — all starting with the MOTHER jeans that she wore to her first public appearance as a couple with Prince Harry at the Invictus Games in Toronto last September.
 The Ankle Looker Fray jeans in Love Gun quickly became one of the most sought after denim styles racking up a waitlist of over 400 people.
-Thanks to “The Markle Effect,” the jeans instantly became one of the brand’s top sellers and finding a pair has been close to impossible — but no anymore.
+Thanks to “The Markle Effect,” the jeans instantly became one of the brand’s top sellers and finding a pair has been close to impossible — but not anymore.

-On March 16th, Mother Denim restocked Markle’s go-style so if you’re in the market for some jeans, we suggest getting your credit cards out now, because we have a feeling that they won’t be in stock for long.
+On March 16th, MOTHER restocked Markle’s go-style so if you’re in the market for some jeans, we suggest getting your credit cards out now, because we have a feeling that they won’t be in stock for long.
 Shop them below!

 The Looker Ankle Fray in Love Gun